smoketurner/dropwizard-graphql/README.md

 ```
 ./mvnw clean package
-java -jar graphql-example/target/graphql-example-1.3.12-5-SNAPSHOT.jar server graphql-example/hello-world.yml
+java -jar graphql-example/target/graphql-example-1.3.15-2-SNAPSHOT.jar server graphql-example/hello-world.yml
 ```

-This will start the application on port `8080` with a [GraphiQL](https://github.com/graphql/graphiql) interface for exploring the API.
+This will start the application on port `8080` with a [GraphQL Playground](https://github.com/prisma-labs/graphql-playground) interface for exploring the API.

 Support
 -------